LuisPFlores/MIP-PermissionsManagement/Cloud Identity Assessment Delivery Guide.md

 # Cloud Identity Assessment Delivery Guide

 ## Overview
-The Entra Permissions Management is a cloud infrastructure entitlement management, with the Cloud Identity Assessment engagement will provide to customers the full visibility into all identities, permissions, and resources across Azure, GCP, and AWS.
+Microsoft Entra Permissions Management is a cloud infrastructure entitlement management (CIEM) solution that provides comprehensive visibility into permissions assigned to all identities – users and workloads – actions, and resources across cloud infrastructures and identity providers.
+It detects, right-sizes, and monitors unused and excessive permissions and enables Zero Trust security through least privilege access in Microsoft Azure, AWS, and GCP.

+### Purpose
+The purpose of this document is to provide delivery resources a comprehensive overview of the tasks that will be required to deliver Cloud Identity Assessment.
+This document is intended to be shared for use by Cloud Identity Assessment resources.
+It is structured chronologically following the standard and typical flow of an assessment.

 ## Scoping